Hepatocellular Carcinoma

 • Selective internal radiation therapy (which uses radiation)

-However, these treatments do not destroy all the cancer cells.
+However, these treatments may not destroy all the cancer cells.

-Chemotherapy drugs can be injected into a blood vessel that supplies a tumor (called chemoembolization).
-For example, chemotherapy drugs can be injected into a vein or into the hepatic artery.
-Injecting chemotherapy drugs directly into the hepatic artery delivers a large amount of the drugs directly to the cancer cells in the liver.
-The chemotherapy drug sorafenib is effective against hepatocellular carcinoma.
-Other chemotherapy drugs (for example, lenvatinib, regorafenib) and some combinations that can include immunotherapy drugs (for example, tremelimumab plus durvalumab, or atezolizumab plus bevacizumab) are now being used in some people with this cancer.
+Chemotherapy agents can be injected into a blood vessel that supplies a tumor (called chemoembolization).
+For example, chemotherapy agents can be injected into a vein or into the hepatic artery.
+Injecting chemotherapy medications directly into the hepatic artery delivers a large amount of the medications directly to the cancer cells in the liver.
+Sorafenib, one such agent, is effective against hepatocellular carcinoma.
+Other chemotherapy agents (for example, lenvatinib, regorafenib) and some combinations that can include immunotherapy medications (for example, tremelimumab plus durvalumab, or atezolizumab plus bevacizumab) are now being used in some people with this cancer.

 Prognosis for Hepatocellular Carcinoma

 Most people with hepatocellular carcinoma do not live for more than a few years because the cancer is detected at a late stage.
 Screening and early detection result in a better prognosis.
-If the cancer is small and has not spread and liver transplantation Liver Transplantation Liver transplantation is the surgical removal of a healthy liver or sometimes a part of a liver from a living person and then its transfer into a person whose liver no longer functions.
-(See... read more or surgical removal can be done, the person can often live a number of years.
+If the cancer is small and has not spread and liver transplantation or surgical removal can be done, the person can often live a number of years.

 Prevention of Hepatocellular Carcinoma